BQN-UY/action_checkout_jdk_sbt-cache/README.md

-# action-checkout-jdk-sbt-cache
+# action-checkout-jdk-8-sbt-cache
+Action with steps:
+- Checkout
+- Setup JDK 8
-Checkout Repo / Set JDK {input} / sbt-cache by SO
+- sbt-cache by SO